-Our new Club maths scheme will be starting in September.
+Club Maths tests happen weekly on Fridays.
 Years 2, 3 and 4 will do weekly mental maths tests with a time limit.
 Years 5 and 6 will do fortnightly tests.
 There will be a KS2 competition in terms 1, 3 and 5.

 Please help your child to practice for the tests using the links below.
 Gold, silver and bronze certificates are awarded to the high scorers.

 Year 2 multiplication questions 2s 5s and 10sYear 2 Make 10 A and BYear 2 Make 20 A and BYear 2 Addition within 20 C and DYear 2 Addition within 20 A and BYear 3 Make 100 C and DYear 3 Make 100 A and BYear 3 make 100 multiples of 5

 White Rose Maths

 We teach maths using a Mastery approach following the White Rose scheme. https://whiterosemaths.com/

 The National Curriculum

 - Fluency and